Violation of local equilibrium thermodynamics in one-dimensional Hamiltonian-Potts model: Model

 where the total energy $\mathcal{H}$ is conserved.
 To examine equilibrium dynamics within the Hamiltonian framework, the initial conditions are prepared using equilibrium configurations obtained from the Langevin simulations.

 Using the Langevin equation \eqref{eq:Langevin_eq}, we determine the average energy density $\langle h \rangle$ as a function of the temperature $T$.
-In contrast, from the Hamilton equation \eqref{eq:Hamilton}, we obtain the average temperature $\langle T \rangle$ as a function of the energy density $h$.
-Here $\langle T \rangle$ is defined through the kinetic energy as
+In contrast, from the Hamiltonian equations~\eqref{eq:Hamilton}, the temperature $\langle T \rangle$ is defined through the thermodynamic relation between energy density $h$ and entropy.
+In the standard model with local operators, this definition is equivalent to the average kinetic energy,

+Whether this relation holds in the present model with the nonlocal operator $\mathcal{D}$ in Eq.~\eqref{absolute-half_derivative} is not obvious.
+However, since the quadratic form of the kinetic term is unchanged, we expect that the equipartition property remains valid, and thus the above relation still provides a consistent definition of temperature.